MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise5"/></a>
 ## Exercise 5: Configure Batch Shipyard ##

-Batch Shipyard uses JSON files named **config.json, pool.json,  jobs.json**, and **credentials.json** to configure the environment.
+Batch Shipyard uses YAML files named **config.yaml, pool.yaml,  jobs.yaml**, and **credentials.yaml** to configure the environment.
 These four files, the Dockerfiles used to build Docker images, the files referenced in the Dockerfiles, and a **readme.md** file define a Batch Shipyard "recipe."

-Each of the configuration files in a recipe configures one element of Batch Shipyard. **config.json** contains configuration settings for the Batch Shipyard environment. **pool.json** contains definitions for the compute pools, including the VM size and the number of VMs per pool. **jobs.json** contains the job definition and the tasks that are part of the job. **credentials.json** holds information regarding the batch account and the storage account, including the keys used to access them.
+Each of the configuration files in a recipe configures one element of Batch Shipyard. **config.yaml** contains configuration settings for the Batch Shipyard environment. **pool.yaml** contains definitions for the compute pools, including the VM size and the number of VMs per pool. **jobs.yaml** contains the job definition and the tasks that are part of the job. **credentials.yaml** holds information regarding the batch account and the storage account, including the keys used to access them.

-Three of the four JSON files are already configured in the provided recipe.
-The only one that needs to be changed is **credentials.json**.
-In this exercise, you will modify **credentials.json** so you can use it in a Batch job.
+Three of the four YAML files are already configured in the provided recipe.
+The only one that needs to be changed is **credentials.yaml**.
+In this exercise, you will modify **credentials.yaml** so you can use it in a Batch job.
 Rather than create a Dockerfile, you will use one that has been created for you.
 To learn more about Dockerfiles, refer to https://docs.docker.com/engine/getstarted/step_four/.

 1. Open the resources that accompany this lab, and then copy the "recipe" folder into the "batch-shipyard" folder created in the previous exercise.

 1. Open the copied "recipe" folder.
-Open the "config" folder in that folder, and then open the file named **credentials.json** in your favorite text editor.
+Open the "config" folder in that folder, and then open the file named **credentials.yaml** in your favorite text editor.
 There are two sections in the file: "batch" and "storage."
 The "batch" section contains the settings for the Batch account that Batch Shipyard will use.
 The "storage" section contains the settings Batch Shipyard will use to access the storage account created for the Batch account.

-1. In **credentials.json**, replace *my_batch_account_name* with the name of the batch account that you created in Exercise 1, Step 3.
+1. In **credentials.yaml**, replace BATCH_ACCOUNT_NAME with the name of the batch account that you created in Exercise 1, Step 3.

 1. Return to the Azure Portal and to the "BatchResourceGroup" resource group created for the batch account in [Exercise 1](#Exercise`).
 In the resource group, click the Batch account.